 One to three times a year, the Museum hosts symposia based on current special exhibitions.
 The program features internationally recognized scholars, museum directors, and important minds in the field of visual studies and culture from all over the globe.
 This three hour program affords audience members the ability to learn more about the art and artists we bring to San Diego, from several external voices.
 Contact us for more information.

 Friday Morning Lecture and Tour Series

 ArtStops are 15 minute, staff-led tours of one to three works on view.
-Museum curators and educators present these brief yet always enlightening and informative talks every Thursday and third Tuesday at noon.
+Museum curators and educators present these brief yet always enlightening and informative talks every third Tuesday at noon.